vamsikrishnacr7/mastering_git/readme.md

 - Vk here
 - This is coming from 'dev-vk'
 - I'm adding this from 'feature-branch'
-- This is a line in the dev-jsm branch
+- This is a line in the dev-vk branch